-After that, he took me to the Brazilian Barracoon which was a slave facility established in 1840.
+After touring this Museum, we went to the Brazilian Barracoon which was a slave facility established in 1840.
 Tunde who was my guide had to hand me over to another tour guide.
-This new guide of a guy was wonderful guy – his very long dreadlocks and he dictated the stories around each of the artifact and relics with a speed that I could only think of an old typewriter wanting to pour out its contents before it finally breaks down.
+This new guide of a guy was wonderful guy – his very long dreadlocks and he dictated the stories about each of the artifact and relics with a speed that I could only think of an old typewriter wanting to pour out its contents on a sheet before it finally breaks down.

 The other good thing about the compound was that the place where education started for the first time in the region.
 The school was started with adults who were between the ages of 40 to 50 something – interesting stuff.
 There was also a Miracle Well which was dug in 1842 and had ‘good’ water – some wells around there at the time had salty wells because of the surrounding Atlantic Ocean.
 I drank from it anyway and it was tasteless.

-There was the Office of the Governor General used by Lord Lugard but I was not interested.
+There was the Office of the Governor General used by Lord Lugard but I was not interested in visiting it.
 It was at that point that I had a conversation about money with Tunde, the main guide I started the tour with.
 He told me that each of the toured facility was 500 each.
 I told him I was not properly briefed and hence, it was not going to work.
 I intended giving him a 1000 before we started the trip and that was what I gave him.
 So the moral of sharing this argument with Tunde is to discuss and agree on the cost for all the sites you intend to visit before you start the tour.